seanpm2001/AI2001_Docs/Docs/Datasets/Types/Source_Code/!OldVersions/README/English/USA/A/65-100/README.md

 **Notes**

-> This listing includes `128` out of `170` languages (`75.29%`) of the AI2001 linguistics toolchain, as of 2023, Wednesday, August 16th.
-It is currently missing `050` languages.
+> This listing includes `146` out of `174` languages (`83.90%`) of the AI2001 linguistics toolchain, as of 2023, Thursday, August 17th.
+It is currently missing `028` languages.
 I will try to add more daily.
 It is a struggle, as there is no hard concept for programming language families, and my method is getting a bit recursive.

 > On 2023, Monday, August 14th, I spent a lot of time, and defined 18 languages into the tree (2 from today, and 16 from the list) it took nearly an hour, yet it doesn't even add 10% progress.
 It is still a needed step.
 I would have to do this 5 more times to get caught up on this list.
 I am now past halfway caught up.
 The next day, I defined 10 more languages into the tree (2 from today, and 8 from the list) it took less than 25 minutes, and it only added a little over 6% progress.
 If I keep up at this rate, I should be caught back up for sure by 2023, Thursday, August 31st.